 Artificial trans fat is omnipresent in the global food chain, but the medical consensus is that it increases the risk of developing cardiovascular diseases such as heart disease and stroke.
 Between 2007 and 2011, New York City and six other county health departments implemented bans on trans fat in restaurants.
 This column presents the first evaluation of the effect of these bans on cardiovascular disease mortality rates.

-Joachim De Weerdt, Kathleen Beegle, Jed Friedman, John Gibson 18 February 2014
+Joachim De Weerdt, Kathleen Beegle, Jed Friedman, John Gibson, Tuesday, February 18, 2014

 Whereas the Millennium Development Goal of reducing extreme poverty by half was achieved by 2010, the global hunger rate has only fallen by a third since 1990.
 Differences in survey design may account for part of this discrepancy.
 This column presents the results of a recent experiment in which households were randomly assigned to different survey designs.
 These different designs yield vastly different hunger estimates, ranging from 19% to 68% of the population being hungry.

-Christiane Baumeister, Lutz Kilian 30 November 2013
+Christiane Baumeister, Lutz Kilian, Saturday, November 30, 2013

 Recently, there has been great concern among policymakers worldwide about rising food prices and increased food-price volatility.
 It is widely believed that oil and food prices have become closely linked after 2006, owing in part to a shift in US biofuel policies.
 This column presents evidence that challenges this conventional wisdom.

-Paul Brenton 08 January 2013
+Paul Brenton, Tuesday, January 8, 2013